Connecting the Dots: Converse on the Verse

 Virtual reality is a new frontier for language learning.
 How does a curriculum designer go about designing language lessons that take place live in immersive VR?

-In Episode 2 of Connecting the Dots podcast, Research Manager Dr. Tricia Thrasher asks Curriculum & Assessment Manager Christina Cavage to explain how the curriculum team develops lesson plans for the live VR language classes in Immerse.
+In Episode 2 of Connecting the Dots podcast, Research Manager Dr. Tricia Thrasher asks Curriculum & Assessment Manager Christina Cavage to explain how the curriculum team develops lesson plans for the live VR Spanish, French, and English classes in Immerse.
 Christina explains that the keys to effective design are working backwards, scaffolding, and providing opportunities for learners to practice - lots of opportunities!

 Language Is Communication

 Language proficiency scales like the CEFR and the ACTFL Proficiency Guidelines are based on the level of communicative tasks a speaker is able to complete in the language.
 While a beginner may only be able to handle relatively basic tasks, such as asking for a phone number or ordering at a restaurant, an advanced user can engage in more complex tasks like telling a story in detail or discussing political opinions.

 Communicative tasks: The heart of every Immerse lesson

 Christina describes how each lesson plan is designed around a single communicative task, like making an apology or asking for directions.
 This ensures the purpose of the lesson is clear and the learner will leave the class with a new skill that can be used right away in the real world.